ibm-cloud-docs/discovery-data/backup.md

 Where `<script-name>` is the name of the script.

-## Backing up Watson Discovery
+## Backing up Watson Discovery by using the backup scripts
 {: #wddata-backup}

-Back up prerequisites:
+Backup prerequisites:

 Since changes to the data stored in {{site.data.keyword.discoveryfull}} during a backup can cause the backup to become corrupt and unusable, no in-flight requests are permitted during the backup period.

 A request is a current action being performed by {{site.data.keyword.discoveryfull}}.
 Actions performed by {{site.data.keyword.discoveryshort}} include:
   -  Performing a source crawl (scheduled or unscheduled)
   -  Ingesting documents
   -  Training a trained query model

 Queries are read-only operations, so they are permitted during the backup period.
 {: tip}

-Perform the following steps to back up {{site.data.keyword.discoveryfull}}:
+Perform the following steps to back up {{site.data.keyword.discoveryfull}} by using the backup scripts:

   1. Ensure that the following services are running on your {{site.data.keyword.discoveryshort}} instance.
     -  `Postgresql`